City History

 Demographics

-As of the census[1] of 2000, there were 423 people, 191 households, and 123 families residing in the city.
-The population density was 1,065.6 people per square mile (408.3/km²).
-There were 214 housing units at an average density of 539.1/sq mi (206.6/km²).
-The racial makeup of the city was 90.07% White, 0.24% African American, 5.20% Native American, 0.24% Asian, 0.47% from other races, and 3.78% from two or more races.
-Hispanic or Latino of any race were 0.95% of the population.
-There were 191 households out of which 28.8% had children under the age of 18 living with them, 47.6% were married couples living together, 13.1% had a female householder with no husband present, and 35.6% were non-families.
-34.0% of all households were made up of individuals and 25.1% had someone living alone who was 65 years of age or older.
-The average household size was 2.21 and the average family size was 2.79.In the city the population was spread out with 27.9% under the age of 18, 4.0% from 18 to 24, 23.4% from 25 to 44, 21.7% from 45 to 64, and 22.9% who were 65 years of age or older.
-The median age was 42 years.
-For every 100 females there were 79.2 males.
-For every 100 females age 18 and over, there were 77.3 males.
-The median income for a household in the city was $27,250, and the median income for a was $34,205.
-Males had a median income of $28,438 versus $21,563 for females.
-The per capita income for the city was $18,694.
-About 1.7% of families and 6.3% of the population were below the poverty line, including 5.2% of those under age 18 and 18.1% of those age 65 or over.
+As of the census of 2010, there were 442 people, 183 households, and 122 families residing in the city.
+The population density was 1,227.8 inhabitants per square mile (474.1/km2).
+There were 219 housing units at an average density of 608.3 per square mile (234.9/km2).
+The racial makeup of the city was 88.7% White, 3.4% Native American, 0.9% from other races, and 7.0% from two or more races.
+Hispanic or Latino of any race were 2.3% of the population.
+There were 183 households, of which 33.3% had children under the age of 18 living with them, 53.6% were married couples living together, 10.9% had a female householder with no husband present, 2.2% had a male householder with no wife present, and 33.3% were non-families.
+32.2% of all households were made up of individuals, and 18.1% had someone living alone who was 65 years of age or older.
+The average household size was 2.42 and the average family size was 3.04.
+The median age in the city was 39.7 years.
+25.3% of residents were under the age of 18; 10.2% were between the ages of 18 and 24; 19.8% were from 25 to 44; 27.3% were from 45 to 64; and 17.4% were 65 years of age or older.
+The gender makeup of the city was 49.1% male and 50.9% female.
 (Wikipedia)